PereiraLegend/My_Public_Projects/README.md

 * A Python program using a GUI for generating basic list files;

 * The Legendary Game called Pong Made in C using Open Gl made by me ( [Dowload](https://drive.google.com/drive/folders/17aAurimGW41IlDgTd5z2TArB5bAaaIzO?usp=share_link) );

+* The Pong game again, this time created in C# using opentk;

 Well it's just the beginning, but soon I'll fill in more projects 😅 😉